lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

   To ensure the reset functionality works correctly, user will have to disable any internal reset from the stress_all sequence.
 Below is an example of disabling internal reset in `hmac_stress_all_vseq.sv`:
+* **task run_same_csr_outstanding_vseq**: This task tests the same CSR with non-blocking accesses as the regular CSR sequences don't cover that due to limitation of uvm_reg.
+* **task run_mem_partial_read_vseq**: This task tests the partial read to the memories by randomizing mask, size, and the 2 LSB bits of the address.
+It also runs with non-blocking access enabled.
   ```
   // randomly trigger internal dut_init reset sequence
   // disable any internal reset if used in stress_all_with_rand_reset vseq